-Campsites will be located in designated spots on a big field.
+Campsites will be located in designated spots in camping areas in clearings.
 You will be directed to allocated zone by commissioner staff at check-in.

 2.4 Food Service

 Units are responsible for bringing their own food and means of preparing it.
 You will need food for Friday (or eat before you arrive), three meals for Saturday and Sunday breakfast.